 - 4 Organic Red Bell Peppers (Capsicum)

-- 1-2 Organic Hot Peppers (without seeds for less spice), [I tested with 4, and added the jalapeño peppers I roasted last overall to see how spicy I want it]
+- 1-2 Organic Hot Peppers* (without seeds for less spice;* always test that you can tolerate an ingredient beforehand), [I tested this recipe with 4, and added the jalapeño peppers I roasted last overall to see how spicy I want it]

 - 6-8 Medium Cloves of Organic Garlic